Chia-Kai Yang is a PhD student at the People and Computing Lab at the University of Zurich, supervised by Prof. Chat Wacharamanotham.

 From 2010-2014, he was a senior Design for Testability (DFT) engineer in Nvidia.
 Prior to that, he worked as an Application-Specific Integrated-Circuit (ASIC) consultant in Faraday Technology (2008-2009) and digital IC designer in Elan Microelectronics (2003-2008).

-Originated from the fusion of hardware design and HTI expertise, he got strong interest in trend prediction, process mining, visual analytics, statistical data analysis, and the integration of high-level knowledge with low-level machine data.
-His research topic focuses on building a better statistical tool, e.g., improving user interfaces of statistical tools, creating new interactive systems to help users conducting statistical analysis, learning statistics, and consuming statistical reports.
+Originated from the fusion of hardware design and HTI expertise, he possesses profound interests in trend prediction, process mining, statistical data analysis, and integrating high-level knowledge with low-level machine data.
+His research topic focuses on building a better statistical tool with the use of modern eye-tracking devices; to help users conduct statistical analysis and consume statistical reports.

 For the full CV, click here